 - Side Effects and Breaking Changes in Version 6.0

 Be sure to read all the documents that might impact your upgrade.
-As an example, if you're upgrading from OutSystems Platform 8 to 10, read the breaking changes for the versions 9, 9.1, and 10.
+For example, if you're upgrading from OutSystems Platform 8 to 10, read the breaking changes for the versions 9, 9.1, and 10.

 Upgrading an environment or a set of environments to a new OutSystems Platform major release should always follow the staging lifecycle of the applications in that infrastructure.
 If your infrastructure has a dedicated Management Console (Lifetime) environment, then you first need to upgrade that environment, otherwise, just upgrade each environment by the order of your staging procedures.
 Most of our customers upgrade their environments in the same order they push their developments to Production, for example: